cutecatfann/cutecatfann/README.md

 💟 I'm an Honors CS Student at Southern Oregon University, seeking a software engineering role!
 I'd love to hear from you so feel free to connect with me 😸

-I'm passionate about cloud computing, databases, and generally backend engineering.
+I'm passionate about cloud computing, databases, and fullstack software development.

 🐱🐈😻